marek629/blog/src/nyan-cat-ogg-01.md

 As you can see, in `pipeline` function additional callback function parameter is required.
 This is not always convenient.
 So I don't recommend using it for short stream sequences unless you want to keep your coding standards coherent.
-All in all it's up to you.
+All in all, it's up to you.

 References: